 Wrapping up

-If you are stuck in a situation where your Fitbit is stuck on searching, looking, or is showing the “Device not found” error, these solutions have worked for other people who experienced the same problem.
+If you are stuck in a situation where your Fitbit is stuck on searching, looking, or showing the “Device not found” error, these solutions have worked for others who experienced the same problem.

-And, again, if nothing worked, there is a chance that your Fitbit watch is just faulty, and there’s nothing you can do to fix it on your own.
+And, again, if nothing worked, there is a chance that your Fitbit watch is just faulty, and you can do nothing to fix it on your own.
 In that case, the best course of action is to contact Fitbit.

 If your Fitbit is under warranty, Fitbit should replace or repair your device at no cost to you.